 What I Liked About Juice Fasting

-1 – The Juices Were Delicious: With the exception of one vomit flavored concoction, the juices were delicious and a pleasure to drink.
+1 – Green Juices Are Delicious: With the exception of one “vomit-flavored” concoction (I probably blended something wrong…?), the juices were delicious and a pleasure to drink.

 I recommend incorporating a self-care regimen into your juice fast.
 You can do some of these 25 self-care activities while you cleanse.